directus/directus/.changeset/six-emus-joke.md

 '@directus/app': patch
 ---

-Add crosslink to data model settings for relational fields
+Added a shortcut link in settings for relational fields in the data model